 - ii.
 Cleaning and disinfecting frequently touched surfaces in between each time they are used by a separate Childcare Unit or Children's Extracurricular Unit, (e.g., handrails, kickboards, door handles, surfaces of restrooms, handwashing stations etc.) and for indoor shared pools, ensuring proper ventilation. - iii.
-Increased water sanitation levels (within safe limits), e.g., maintaining chlorine level closer to 2.0PPM - iv.
+Increased water sanitation levels (within safe limits), e.g., maintaining chlorine level closer to 2.0PPM. - iv.
 Posting visible markers on the floor to indicate appropriate spacing on the pool deck, entrances, etc. - v.
 Staggering use of the facility by only one Childcare Unit or Children's Extracurricular Unit at one time with breaks in between each unit to allow for proper and thorough cleaning and sanitation. - vi.
-Childcare provider, swim team coach, and/or swim instructor is counted as part of the Childcare Unit or Children's Extracurricular Activity Unit and also, not change groups more than once every 4 weeks. - f.
-Additionally, a Work Group of up to 12 individuals may use a Shared Pool for lifeguard training.
+Childcare provider, swim team coach, and/or swim instructor is counted as part of the Childcare Unit or Children's Extracurricular Activity Unit and also, not change groups more than once every 4 weeks. - Additionally, a Shared Pool may be used pursuant to the same restrictions in subsection (e.) i. through vi., above): - f.i.
+By a Work Group of up to 12 individuals may use a Shared Pool for lifeguard training. - ii.
+For pool-based physical therapy (as prescribed by a medical professional) for up to 12 individuals at one time, per pool